youkchansim/CSPhotoGallery/README.md

 First Step  - `import CSPhotoGallery` to your project

-Second Step - Add a delegate `CGPhotoGalleryDelegate` to your class & add two delegate methods
+Second Step - Add a delegate `CGPhotoGalleryDelegate` to your class & add a delegate methods
 ```Swift
 func getAssets(assets: [PHAsset]) {
   // if you implement this delegate function, you will receive assets